A-Loose-Screw/WayFinder/README.md

 bool followPath(sPath path, double dt, bool reverse = false); // Follows path using input dt, returns true once path is complete

-bool atWayPoint(int node, sPath); // Returns true if robot is at the waypoint node provided
+bool atWayPoint(int node, sPath); // Returns true if robot is at the waypoint node or has traveled past it

 double getCurrentLocation(Config *config, bool inMeters = false); // Returns the robots current location in spline.
 Either in rotations of wheel or meters